$0.00 donated in past month

 Today it’s Sunday (8 Oct 2006) in Oaxaca, beautiful clear air, sunny, a morning to enjoy a mole tamale and hot coffee for breakfast.
 So I walked down the street to the market, Mercado Sanchez Pasques, to get tamales for Nancy and me.
 The market was teeming, people and dogs moving uncertainly in all directions.
 I slowly worked my way through the crowd towards the tamale lady’s great aluminum vessel sitting on a glowing brazier.
 From the towel across the top of the giant pot steam escaped, condensing into the fresh morning air.

 I had just passed the newspaper stand in the outdoor part of the market.
 Big black headlines in Noticias said the popular movement had already rejected the federal government’s Thursday ‘offer’.
 It was almost a foregone conclusion that APPO (the Popular Assembly of the People of Oaxaca, Asamblea Popular de los Pueblos de Oaxaca) could not accept that so-called offer.
 For now, hopefully, there will be only continuing threats (primarily by the state government) and continuing so-called negotiations, but with no large-scale violence.
 Talk is infinitely preferable to armed attack, though it's not what the corporate media is lusting after.
-Revolution without violence.
-An idea whose time is trying to come.

 Soon after visiting Oaxaca for the first time, in 1996, I wrote, referring to the two major essays on my website, “I have no doubt that the ideas expressed in these essays are absolutely crucial for the social revolution so many of us are striving to achieve (as the massive actions against the World Trade Organization in Seattle a few short weeks ago make clear).
 If these ideas prevail, it will be a revolution with an absolute minimum of violence.” (emphasis added)